iamkirkbater/personal-blog/content/posts/controller-runtime-fake.md

 The problem we ran into was: _How in the hell do we test this?!?!?_

-Enter the controller-runtime `fake` library.[^1] This is the library that `operator-sdk`[^2] uses to communicate with the kubernetes API, which is what our `aws-account-operator`[^3] is running.
+Enter the controller-runtime `fake` library.[^1] This is the library that `operator-sdk`[^2] uses to communicate with the Kubernetes API, which is what our `aws-account-operator`[^3] is running.

-The fake is an in-memory kubernetes API, so when you run your unit tests you run them against this instead of a real API.
+The fake is an in-memory Kubernetes API, so when you run your unit tests you run them against this instead of a real API.
 For 90% of the errors you'll try to catch `fake` can replicate them easily.
 Errors like "Not Found" or "Already Exists" are simple enough, you just either don't populate that object or put one in before you run your test, respectively.

 However, when trying to do something like create a Conflict error, this starts to get tricky.
-A conflict can be thrown when the following happens: process A gets the object from kubernetes, then process B gets the same object and modifies it and saves it while process A is still running, then process A finishes and attempts to save the original object.
+A conflict can be thrown when the following happens: process A gets the object from Kubernetes, then process B gets the same object and modifies it and saves it while process A is still running, then process A finishes and attempts to save the original object.
 This flow will throw the following error: `the object has been modified; please apply your changes to the latest version and try again`.

 If you were to try to simulate this with the `fake` library, you'd have to create the object, run a delayed process to update that object in a goroutine, and then run the reconcile code.
 You'd probably have to add a `sleep` function, and play around with it to get the timing of the sleep right so that it forces the error, but if you run it on a faster or slower machine you might have different results. **THIS RESULTS IN A FLAKY TEST**

 We Don't Like Flaky Tests.
 Say it again: We Don't Like Flaky Tests.

 After many hours of searching for a way to mock this, I settled on attempting to use GoMock and Mockgen.
 The problem with this approach is that it's an all-or-nothing approach.
-I can either use the `fake` client and get the kubernetes behavior, or I can use the `mock` client and explicitly mock out each call to the client.
+I can either use the `fake` client and get the Kubernetes behavior, or I can use the `mock` client and explicitly mock out each call to the client.
 Where this approach fell short is that this is an older codebase and the testing is lacking; which is one of the reasons why we're adding tests as we go.

 With the fact that this codebase doesn't have the greatest coverage level, and was not explicitly designed with unit testing in mind, it's harder to test because functions are doing a bit too much, or they're longer than they need to be.
 With that in mind, we would have had to mock out at least 10 separate calls, in order.
 This leads to a brittle test, because what happens if we change the order of what we call later during a refactor, or get rid of something.
 This test would then fail and need to be updated.

 Oh the pitfalls of having well tested code.
 But I digress...

-I ended up getting a tip from a co-worker to take a look at the [kubernetes/test-infra](https://github.com/kubernetes/test-infra/blob/12a936787a32c4028dbf0849dd80c3692e50fea3/prow/deck/jobs/jobs_test.go#L510) project.
+I ended up getting a tip from a co-worker to take a look at the [Kubernetes/test-infra](https://github.com/kubernetes/test-infra/blob/12a936787a32c4028dbf0849dd80c3692e50fea3/prow/deck/jobs/jobs_test.go#L510) project.
 And this was exactly what we were looking to do.

 ```Go
 type possiblyErroringFakeCtrlRuntimeClient struct {